 Their brother George (who died at the rank of Lt.
 Colonel) was buried in a grand ceremony at the United States Military Academy at West Point.
 The remains of the other two Custer family members lost at Little Big Horn -- brother Boston Custer and nephew Harry "Autie" Reed -- were brought back to Michigan for interment at the Woodlawn Cemetery in Monroe.

-Click to see a page of more photo images of the Custers.
+Click to see a page of more family album photo images of the Custers.

 ~ Many Lingering Questions ~